-When the cocoa farmers of Ghana’s Juaboso-Bia area began working with the Rainforest Alliance eight years ago, they were initially most interested in how sustainable practices could improve their incomes.
+When the cocoa farmers of Ghana’s Juaboso-Bia area began working with the Rainforest Alliance eight years ago, they were initially most interested in how more sustainable agricultural practices could eventually lead to higher incomes.
 “Your first interest at end of the day is that your yields will go up and that you’ll make more money,” said cocoa farmer Elijah Owusu-Cashiekrom.

 After undertaking training and technical assistance from the Rainforest Alliance, however, the farming communities in the region quickly came to recognize the relationship between conserving forests, stabilizing their local microclimate, and improving their livelihoods.
 In collaboration with the Rainforest Alliance, they formed an impressively robust and effective Land Management Board (LMB) to oversee conservation and agriculture activities in the area.
 Eight years later, the LMB is completely self-sustaining and autonomous—and transforming an entire landscape.
 Its remarkable commitment to sustainability—and even more remarkable impacts—is why the LMB won the Rainforest Alliance 2018 Community Honoree Award.

 In Ghana’s western region, cocoa production is an important cash crop for rural people—and conventional cocoa production is a major driver of deforestation.
-With representatives from 36 communities (spread out over 29,000 hectares), the LMB has worked to make sustainable, climate-smart practices the norm.
-In total, 3,033 farms (covering 6,464 ha) are Rainforest Alliance Certified™, and local communities have planted 58,600 tree seedlings in degraded areas.
+With representatives from 36 communities (spread out over 29,000 hectares), the LMB has taken what they’ve learned from Rainforest Alliance agricultural trainings and worked to make more sustainable, climate-smart practices the norm.
+In total, 3,033 farms (covering 6,464 ha) are Rainforest Alliance Certified, and local communities have planted 58,600 tree seedlings in degraded areas.
 In addition to protecting nearby forests and reforesting activities, these farmers have planted more than 50,000 tree seedlings within cocoa farms—an agroforestry technique that protects cocoa plants from the sun and heat, makes crops more productive, and removes greenhouse gases from the atmosphere.
 The communities are also protecting eight High Conservation Value (HCV) areas.
 The LMB even offers climate education to its members and to children in schools.

 Like farmers everywhere, those in Juaboso-Bia have struggled with the impacts of climate change—longer dry seasons and unpredictable rainfall patterns contribute to lower yields or even crop failure, which is catastrophic for smallholder farmers.
 The LMB is dedicated to educating its communities on climate change mitigation and resilience.
 “We go into every home to be sure they are doing the right thing.
 We have community forums,” Owusu-Cashiekrom said.
 “We are doing what we can to slow climate change.
 It’s our duty.”